How Much Should You Charge For A Poster Design

 Job difficulty is the same as the design complexity.
 This is why some designers put ranges on their poster work services.
 You can see some people ask for around $15 to $50 per hour.
 Or some people ask for around $200-$800 per design.
 What makes them different?
 The complexity.
 Yes, poster design is complex, and your client's request can make it harder.

 So, it is better to know what you work with before giving the charge estimation.
 See what kind of poster and the message it wants to convey.
 Remember that some jobs might require some research.
-Design complexity also includes working with other elements, including photos, logos, or deciding the color palette.
+Design complexity also includes working with other elements, including create illustrations and logo design ideas, or deciding the color palette.